blaineylab/OpticalPooledScreens/README.md

 jupyter notebook
 ```

 The notebook `ops_python.ipynb` demonstrates step-by-step analysis using the high-level functions in `ops.firesnake.Snake`.
-The analysis pipeline can also be run using [snakemake](https://snakemake.readthedocs.io/en/stable/) (after activating the virtual envrionment):
+The analysis pipeline can also be run using [snakemake](https://snakemake.readthedocs.io/en/stable/) (after activating the virtual environment):

 ```bash